Research News - September / October 2021 #5

 October 2021 - Justine Paysal

-Justine Paysal is a paediatrician and doctor in STAPS.
+Justine Paysal is a paediatrician with a doctorate in STAPS.
 She defended her thesis entitled

-In her portrait, she explains what her work as a paediatrician involves and how her thesis work has enabled her to enrich her knowledge in her profession.
+In her portrait, she explains what her work as a paediatrician involves and how her thesis work has enabled her to enrich her knowledge of her profession.

 >> See his portrait